-RISE UP | A DOCUMENTARY
+RISE UP: A DOCUMENTARY

 A COLLABORATION BETWEEN DANCERS OF RVA AND DOGTOWN DANCE THEATRE

-Rise Up from the shadows is an extension of the individual spotlight work that Dancers of RVA continues to do, will take each selected applicant through a photoshoot, filming, and interview process which will be channeled into a virtual exhibition as well as a physical book, meant to immortalize the 2020 experience into a “time-capsule” that will serve as a relic of the time and space we currently find ourselves in.
+This project, an extension of the individual spotlight work that Dancers of RVA continues to do, will take each selected applicant through a photoshoot, filming, and interview process where the individual will present movement to be filmed and subsequently interviewed about their experience throughout 2020.
+The footage, photos, and interviews taken will be channeled into a virtual exhibition, showcasing each individual on a website containing their pictures, a short documentary, and interview responses.
+The project will also be printed into a physical book, meant to immortalize the 2020 experience into a “time-capsule” that will serve as a relic of the time and space we currently find ourselves in.